ensley-nexant/tableau-collapsing-menu/README.md

 As the blog post says, the general idea is that the dashboard will have three components laid out side-by-side.
 The rightmost component is the content of the dashboard itself.
 It can contain whatever you'd like.
 The center component is the sidebar.
 The leftmost component is a blank worksheet that is positioned off of the visible portion of the screen to the left, and can be shown or hidden when the relevant button is pressed.
 When it is hidden, it takes up zero horizontal space, and so the sidebar to its right becomes positioned offscreen.
 When it is shown, the sidebar gets pushed to the right and into the visible part of the screen, pushing the dashboard content to the right as well.
 This provides the "collapsible" functionality.

 To get this to work, there are three components that must be set up in a very particular way.
 They are all worksheets, and they all connect to the `Toggle` data source described previously.
 The first is the blank worksheet.
 The other two appear to the user to be the "collapse" button and the "expand" button.
 These are actually worksheets, and the button-like behavior comes from a **filter action** that is created using them.

+## Step 1: The show/hide sheets

+1. Create a parameter named **0.0** that takes the value 0.
+This parameter will never be changed and is just used to correctly position the icons.